tybens/leilanibender.com/blog/source/_posts/Python-History-Since-the-Fifteenth-Century.md

     p, q = [('%f' % float.fromhex('0.' + x)) for x in (h[:16], h[16:32])]
     print('%d%s %d%s' % (latitude, p[1:], longitude, q[1:]))
 ```
-We have Skip Montanaro to thank for this!
+We have Skip Montanaro (recently retired, congrats!) to thank for this!

 # Some Actual History: 2010 to Present